What is a Nutrient Field Trial?

 GrassrootsHealth Nutrient Research Institute has implemented the world’s largest vitamin D nutrient field trial, D*action, since 2008, and has since grown to include other important nutrients and health markers.
 The D*action project is 100% virtual, with participants signing up via our web site, answering their online health questionnaire, and completing an at-home blood spot test which is mailed in and results are posted to their online account.
 They learn their nutrient levels and provide valuable health information for research as well as for their own education about what health and nutrient actions work for them.
 A variation of the project is defined for medical centers or institutions, as described below.

 Do you want to participate?
-Choose one of these three projects
+Choose the project that best fits you

 Focus on General Health – do you know your vitamin D level?